 Be sure to bring the vehicle registration, the title and all sets of keys.
 If you don’t have the title because you’re trading in a car that still has a loan, have the lender’s details ready to hand over.

-Pros and cons of trading in your car
+Pros and cons of trading a vehicle in

-Before you trade your vehicle in, make sure you understand the pros and cons versus selling the vehicle yourself.
+Before you trade your vehicle in, make sure you understand the benefits and drawbacks versus selling the vehicle yourself.

 Pros of trading in a car